-If it turns out that you are in need of more functionality, it is possible to integrate AXSOR or we might develop the new function.
+If it turns out that you are in need of more functionality, it is possible to integrate AXSOR with other systems or we might develop new functionality to solve your requierments.

 Different limitations and settings can be set to give you Warnings and Alarms that you want to pay attention to.
 When they appear, check what has happened and when action is taken, you can easily reset the Alarm.
 All information remains in the system, but now you can focus on new Events.

 Where can I see withdrawals?

 All withdrawn Objects are shown in a list view under Check Up, but you can also have a look directly into an EAGLE-Assembly.
 In this way it is possible, not only to see withdrawn Objects, but also which Objects that are Reserved or not administrated yet.